Arts in the Parks

 Hundreds of family-friendly, inclusive free arts events in parks across Toronto, all summer long.

 Arts in the Parks is an annual summer-long, inclusive arts initiative that brings arts events to parks in every corner of the city, from Etobicoke to Scarborough and North York to the downtown core.
 Events are free and family-friendly and include theatre, music concerts, film screenings and workshops for children and their families and neighbours.

 Through Arts in the Parks, Toronto Arts Foundation runs an extensive volunteer program for people of all ages including youth, engages community, and promotes all events with a city-wide marketing campaign.

 Toronto Arts Foundation has a clear vision for Toronto – a great city where all our neighborhoods are connected to the transformative power of the arts.
-Where our communities are reflected in our arts.
-Where adults can witness the joy on children’s faces as together they dance and create along with professional artists.
-Where barriers are lifted, and arts are enjoyed and experienced by all.
+This vision sees our communities reflected in our arts, where adults can witness the joy on children’s faces as together they dance and create along with professional artists, where barriers are lifted, and arts are enjoyed and experienced by all.

-To better understand how we can fulfil and support this vision, the Foundation conducted extensive research into the views of Torontonians on the value of the arts which concluded that although 96% see benefits to the arts in Toronto, nearly 9 in 10 see at least one barrier to attending arts events.
+To better understand how we can fulfill and support this vision, the Foundation conducted extensive research into public opinion about the arts.
+We discovered that although 96% of Torontonians see benefits of the arts to the city, nearly 9 in 10 see at least one barrier to attending arts events.
 Barriers cited were cost, proximity, and lack of quality events in their neighbourhood.

 To directly address these barriers, Toronto Arts Foundation, with the support of Mayor John Tory, created Arts in the Parks.